 Abuja, Nigeria.
-November 12th, 2019 – A new public opinion poll conducted by NOIPolls in the week commencing on October 14th, 2019, has revealed that 61 percent of adult Nigerians have access to the internet.
+November 13th, 2019 – A new public opinion poll conducted by NOIPolls in the week commencing on October 14th, 2019 has revealed that 61 percent of Nigerians have access to the internet.
 When applied to Nigeria’s estimated population of 198 million by the Nigeria Population Commission, this translates to about 120 million Nigerians having access to the internet.
-Interestingly, when looking at the demographics, 70 percent of young Nigerians aged between 18 – 35 years have access to the internet compared to 56 percent for those aged between 36 and 60 years and 28 percent for those aged 61years and above.
+Interestingly, when looking at the demographics, 70 percent of young Nigerians aged between 18 – 35 years have access to the internet compared to the 56 percent for those aged between 36 and 60 years and 28 percent for those aged 61years and above.
 Of the proportion of respondents that claimed to have access to the internet, an overwhelming majority (94 percent) indicated that they mostly access the internet through their mobile phones.
-This proportion was equally high across the six geo-political zones, and across age demographics; indicating a wide use of smartphones in the country.
-This wide access to the internet on mobile phones across Nigeria shows that there is a huge market and high demand for smartphones in Nigeria, giving credence to the claim that Nigeria is Africa’s biggest smartphone market.
+This proportion was equally high across the six geo-political zones, and across age demographics; indicating a wide use of smart phones in the country.
+This wide access to the internet on mobile phones across Nigeria shows that there is a huge market and high demand for smart phones in Nigeria, giving credence to the claim that Nigeria is Africa’s biggest smartphone market.

-A majority of Nigerians who access the internet (95 percent) disclosed that they use the internet to engage social networking sites and applications.
-This finding also held true across geo-political zones and various age demographics.
+Most respondents (95 percent) who access the internet revealed that they use the internet to engage social networking sites and applications.
+This finding also held true across geo-political zones and across various age demographics.
 On the level of awareness, results show that Facebook (95 percent) and WhatsApp (94 percent) are the most widely known social networking sites in the country; followed by Instagram (50 percent), and Twitter (42 percent), among others.
 Polls on the proportion of respondents using each social networking platform produced the following results – Facebook (86 percent), WhatsApp (84 percent), Instagram (19 percent), Twitter (11 percent), and Snapchat (2 percent).
 However, with regards to preference, WhatsApp (51 percent) is the most preferred social networking site/application, followed by Facebook (45 percent), Twitter (2 percent), and Instagram (2 percent).

 Furthermore, the poll results show that respondents considered Facebook (98 percent), Instagram (88 percent), WhatsApp (77 percent), and Snapchat (74 percent) most effective for advertising, while Twitter (98 percent) was considered most effective for gaining attention on topical issues and trending subjects.

 Of the proportion who claimed to have access to the internet, an overwhelming majority (94 percent) indicated that they mostly access the internet on their mobile phones.
-This proportion was equally high across the six geo-political zones and across age demographics; highlighting a wide use of smartphones in the country.
+This proportion was equally high across the six geo-political zones and across age demographic; highlighting a wide use of smart phones in the country.

-The wide access to the internet on mobile phones across Nigeria shows there is a huge market and high demand for smartphones in the country, and it gives credence to the claim that Nigeria is Africa’s biggest smartphone market.
+The wide access of the internet on mobile phones across Nigeria shows there is a huge market and high demand for smart phones in the country, and it gives credence to the claim that Nigeria is Africa’s biggest smartphone market.

 Of the proportion who indicated that they use mobile phones to access the internet, 95 percent reported that they mostly use the internet for social media interactions and with regards to awareness, Facebook (95 percent) and WhatsApp (94 percent) were the most popular amongst other platforms.
 However, with regards to use, most respondents indicated they use Facebook (86 percent) and WhatsApp (84 percent) the most, followed by Instagram (19 percent) and Twitter (11 percent).